-Figure 36: The upper slide is to select the time interval for safety evaluation
+Figure 16 The upper slide is to select the time interval for safety evaluation

-Figure 37: In this example the first part of the measurement is selected.
-This part of the measurement started at 10:46:43 (hour:min:sec) on 18 February 2017 and ended at 17:50:08 (on the same day).
+Figure 17 In this example the first part of the measurement is selected.
+This part of the measurement started at 10:46:43 on 18 February 2017 and ended at 17:50:08 on the same day.
 The selected interval lasts 7 hours 3 minutes.
 This selected time range is indicated by the yellow colored background on the chart.
 With the red slider the red line can be moved inside the selection.